MarcelPiNacy/MPMalloc-Obsolete/README.md

 # MPMM

+## Compiler Support

+Currently GCC, CLang and MSVC are supported.

+## Platform Support

+MPMM has been tested in Windows 10.
+It *might* work on Linux.

 ## Overview

 MPMM is a high-performance memory allocator written in C for Windows and Linux systems.
 The main goals of this project are:
 -	Eliminate synchronization events and minimize contention.
 -	Experiment with highly cache aware data structures.
 -	Avoid heap size blowup.